anketsah/Single-and-Multispeaker-Voice-Recognition/README.md

 # Single and Multispeaker Voice Recognition

 ## What is it?
-An android application that uses machine learning to detect the identity of the person speaking.
+An android application that uses machine learning to identify the person who is speaking.

 ## Technologies Used
 Android OS, Java, REST